Fidele-Software-Solutions/capacitor-paystack/README.md

 //Add customer card information await this.paystack.addCard(cardNum, expiryMonth, expiryYear, cvv);

-//Set the access code retrieved from your server await this.paystack.setAccessCode(accessCode);
+//Set the access code retrieved from your web server await this.paystack.setAccessCode({accessCode});

 //Call chargeCard to charge the card const chargeResponse = await this.paystack.chargeCard();